aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/ter/ter.rst

    :Default: ``STD``
    :Examples: ``--ter-type STD``

-Select the type of the terminal to use to format the displayed results.
+Select the terminal type (the format to display the results).

 Description of the allowed values: